 How Much to Pay Nanny/Babysitter

-In high-cost cities such as LA , Bay Area, Manhattan, Honolulu, San Francisco, Brooklyn, Washington, Seattle, or Orange County.
-The minimum you can pay for a nanny or a babysitter is $ 300 per child per week.
-The cost of childcare in these areas can go as high as $2800 per child per month.
+The minimum you can pay for a nanny or a babysitter in these areas is $ 300 per child per week.
+On the other hand the cost of childcare in these areas can go as high as $2800 per child per month.

 Unlike the set rate for daycare, you can negotiate the pay rate of your nanny or babysitter.
 You can both agree on a more favorable rate which to pay your nanny for a babysitter.